PatriotConsultingTech/mxdr-lighthouse/azure-sentinel/MSSPVersion/README.md

 # ARM template version for MSSPs

-This is version of the Azure Sentinel template includes Azure Lighthouse delegation/s as part of the deployment.
+This is version of the Azure Sentinel template includes Azure Lighthouse delegations as part of the deployment.
 The template performs the following tasks:

 - Creates resource group (if given resource group doesn't exist yet)
 - Creates the **Azure Lighthouse** registration definition